- 1 Top 5 Best Shock Absorber

 If you’re looking for shocks that are reliable for loading, towing, or doing some farm work, the Monroe 58640 is worth considering.
 This load adjusting shock absorber has been proven reliable for towing trailers as heavy as 6,800 pounds with no sagging at all.
 Plus, they also ride smooth when riding empty.

 Like most Monroe shock absorbers, this model has a fluon-banded piston, all-weather fluid, and full-displaced valving.
 All these features work together to ensure a consistently smooth ride regardless of surface and weather conditions.
+Another great shock absorber to replace your factory air shocks with is the Pair ATSA003, which is best for Cadillac, Chevy, and GMC vehicles and has dimensions of 26.9 x 4.5 x 4.9 inches.
 Use the best car jack to install these.
 And you might also need the best truck bed liner mats.

 #5 ACDelco 580-435 GM Front Shock Absorber